mahmoudimus/ac/docs/public/guides/geiger-1.md

 1. Install node.js dependencies for your project.
 	<pre><code data-lang="text">$ npm install</code></pre>
 1. Ensure you have the [Atlassian SDK installed](https://developer.atlassian.com/display/DOCS/Downloads).
     You'll need at least SDK version 4.2.20.
     If you run the <tt>atlas-version</tt> command, you should see something similar to this:
     <tt>
         ATLAS Version:    4.2.20
         ATLAS Home:       /usr/share/atlassian-plugin-sdk-4.2.20
         ATLAS Scripts:    /usr/share/atlassian-plugin-sdk-4.2.20/bin
         ATLAS Maven Home: /usr/share/atlassian-plugin-sdk-4.2.20/apache-maven
     </tt>
-1. Start JIRA in OnDemand mode with the following command:
+1. Start JIRA in OnDemand mode:
 	<pre><code data-lang="text">atlas-run-standalone --product jira --version 6.3-OD-07-010 --bundled-plugins com.atlassian.plugins:atlassian-connect-plugin:1.0.2,com.atlassian.jwt:jwt-plugin:1.0.0,com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0-m0  --jvmargs -Datlassian.upm.on.demand=true</code></pre>

-    __Note:__ If you're not using the command above, ensure all components in the `--bundled-plugins` argument are present in your JIRA instances.
-These component versions will change as Connect development continues.

     You'll see a lot of output.
 When finished, your terminal notifies you that the build was successful: